Florence, Alabama

-Florence is a city in, and the county seat of, Lauderdale County, Alabama, United States, in the state's northwestern corner.
-It is situated along the Tennessee River and is home to the University of North Alabama, the oldest college in the state.
+Florence is a city in and the county seat of Lauderdale County, Alabama, United States, in the state's northwestern corner, and had a population of 40,184 in the 2020 census.
+Florence is located along the Tennessee River and is home to the University of North Alabama, the oldest public college in the state.
+Florence is located about 70 mi west of Huntsville, Alabama, via US-72, and about 115 mi northwest of Birmingham, Alabama.

-Florence is the largest and principal city of the Florence-Muscle Shoals Metropolitan Statistical Area commonly known as "The Shoals" (which also includes the cities of Muscle Shoals, Sheffield, and Tuscumbia in Colbert County).
+Florence is the largest and principal city of the "Quad Cities," more commonly known as "The Shoals," which also includes the cities of Muscle Shoals, Sheffield, and Tuscumbia in Colbert County and had a population of 148,779 as of the 2020 census.
 Florence is considered northwestern Alabama's primary economic hub.

 Annual tourism events include the W. C. Handy Music Festival in the summer and the Renaissance Faire in the fall.
 Landmarks in Florence include the 20th-century Rosenbaum House, the only Frank Lloyd Wright-designed home located in Alabama.
-The Florence Indian Mound, constructed by indigenous people between 100 BCE and 400 BCE in the Woodland period, is the largest surviving earthen mound in the state and is 43 feet high.
-It is listed on the National Register of Historic Places.
-It has been protected by the city since 1945.
-In 2017 a new, expanded museum was built to replace one built in 1968 that displays artifacts and interprets the ancient and historic cultures of all the indigenous peoples in the area.
+The Florence Indian Mound, listed on the National Register of Historic Places, was constructed by indigenous people between 400 BCE and 100 BCE in the Woodland period and is the largest surviving earthen mound in the state.

-The type of municipal government is a mayor-council system.

 Geography

+Florence is located at 34°49′49.26″N 87°39′55.51″W (34.8303495, -87.6654194).